raspberrypilearning/cd-dice-roller/en/step_2.md

 title: I don't have a Trinket account
 ---

-You can save your work by using one of the options in the **Share** menu.
-You will get a link that you can either save somewhere, for example in a document, or send to someone by email.
+To save your work, click on the **Share** menu icon, and then click on **Link**.
+This creates a link you can copy and paste into a document, or send to someone by email.

-**Note:** Each time you make a change, you will get a new link.
+**Note:** each time you make a change to your code, you get a new link.

-If you want to create an account on Trinket, follow the steps below.
-This will allow you to access your work easily from any computer, and to **remix** projects somebody else has shared with you.
-Remixing means that you will save a copy of a project so that you can make your own changes to it.
+If you want to create a free account on Trinket, follow the steps below.
+On a Trinket account, you can access your work easily from any computer, and you can also **remix** projects somebody else has shared with you.
+Remixing means that you save a copy of a project to make your own changes to it.

-- Go to [the Trinket website](http://dojo.soy/trinket) and click **Sign Up For Your Free Account**.
-You will need an email address to sign up.
+- Go to [the Trinket website](http://dojo.soy/trinket) and click on **Sign Up For Your Free Account**.
+You need an email address to sign up.

 - Enter your email address and choose a password, or ask somebody to do this for you.

-- You can now access all of your saved or remixed projects by clicking on your username and going to **My Trinkets**.
+- Click on your username and then click on **My Trinkets** to access all of your saved or remixed projects.
 !["My Trinkets" menu item](images/myTrinketsMenu.png)

 --- /collapse ---